 The church is the oldest still-functioning Catholic Church in Australia, having opened on 31 December 1837.
 It is considered Australia’s oldest Catholic Church, although this may not be totally accurate.
 The foundation stone for St Mary’s Cathedral in Sydney was laid in 1821.
 However, the original chapel was destroyed by fire in 1865.

 The church is a short walk from the Richmond Bridge.
-The church is beautifully maintained and when we visited lavender was blooming in the garden.
+It is beautifully maintained and when we visited lavender was blooming in the garden.
 But it was disappointing to see the paving that had been used to create the car park outside which detracts from the look of the building.